Montel Vontavious Porter: Early life

-Hassan Hamin Assad was born Alvin Antonio Burke Jr. in the Liberty City neighborhood of Miami, Florida, on October 28, 1973.
+Alvin Antonio Burke Jr. was born in the Liberty City neighborhood of Miami, Florida, on October 28, 1973.
 He grew up in Opa-locka, Florida.
 His father was a police officer.
 He joined a gang when he was 12, describing it as a "graffiti gang" which later turned into a street gang.
-He spent six months in a juvenile detention center after a robbery.
-He later completed nine and a half years of an 18.5-year prison sentence for armed robbery and kidnapping, which he started at the age of 16.
-He converted to Islam while in prison and changed his name, though he is now an atheist.
-Due to his criminal record, his visits to other countries on international tours are subject to permits and background checks for recent behavior.
-Unrelated to his record, Assad also doesn't attend WWE's shows in Saudi Arabia, as his status as a former Muslim is considered a punishable offense in the Kingdom.
+He spent six months in a juvenile detention center after a robbery, and was later sentenced to 18 and a half years behind bars for armed robbery and kidnapping, of which he served nine and a half years starting at age 16.
+He converted to Islam while in prison, but is now an atheist.

 Professional wrestling career

-Early career (2002–2005)
+Early career (1999–2005)

 Assad entered the professional wrestling business through the help of a corrections officer in his prison who also worked as a wrestler in the independent circuit.
 After being trained by former professional wrestlers Soulman Alex G and Norman Smiley, Assad made his wrestling debut in 2002.
 He worked for many different companies on the independent circuit using the name Antonio Banks, including appearances with Full Impact Pro (FIP) and Future of Wrestling (FOW), where he won the latter's Tag Team Championship with Punisher.
 During his time in FIP, he wrestled Homicide for the World Heavyweight Championship at the Ring of Honor show Do or Die IV on February 19, 2005, but did not win the title.
 He also made sporadic appearances for Total Nonstop Action Wrestling (TNA), and wrestled on the April 20, 2003, episode of TNA Xplosion.
 He appeared again for TNA on the August 6, 2004, episode of Impact!, with Sal Rinauro as his tag team partner, losing to America's Most Wanted.
 He also wrestled for Coastal Championship Wrestling (CCW) and Elite Wrestling Entertainment in 2005, competing against wrestlers like Jerry Lynn and D'Lo Brown.
 In CCW, he won the Heavyweight Championship on August 20, 2005, by defeating Blackhart and Bruno Sassi in a three-way match.

-World Wrestling Entertainment
+World Wrestling Entertainment (2005–2010)

 Deep South Wrestling (2005–2006)

 In 2005, after a number of live events and dark matches, Assad signed a developmental contract with World Wrestling Entertainment (WWE) and was assigned to their developmental territory Deep South Wrestling.
 He originally wrestled under his "Antonio Banks" ring name, but then developed the Montel Vontavious Porter (MVP) in-ring persona: an arrogant, self-obsessed athlete.
 He was also on an episode of SmackDown! on January 13, 2005, being one of the police officers in the ring with Kurt Angle.